 Maybe you are good at inference questions or paragraph arguments.
 Only you will know your strengths.
 Pacing on the Reading Comprehension section comes down to not only knowing the different types of passages and different types of questions, but your skill at handling them.

 As I mentioned earlier, don’t spend more than 90 seconds on a question.
 One reason is obvious: you are giving yourself time for the other questions.
 The other reason is not so obvious: coming back to a question a second time allows you to look at the question with fresh eyes, which, in turn, allow you to often home in on the correct answer.

 Takeaway on Pacing RC questions

 As you can see there is no easy pacing strategy, and indeed you should be wary of the 1.5 minute per question approach.
 The only way to really gauge how effectively you move through the passage is to take as many practice tests as possible.
-ETS has a few, MGRE has six, and Magoosh offers four.
+ETS has a few, MGRE has six, and Magoosh offers four (as well as a free GRE practice test).
 By going through these tests, and keeping the points in this post in mind, you will be able to develop a Reading Comprehension pacing approach that works for you.